oracle-livelabs/multicloud/verrazzano/access-application/access-application.md

    ![Verify Order](images/verifyorder.png " ")

-## Task 2: Explore the Verrazzano Console
+## Task 2: Explore the Rancher Console

 Verrazzano installs several consoles.
 The endpoints for an installation are stored in the `Status` field of the installed Verrazzano Custom Resource.